 RULE 16.
 SETTLEMENT CONFERENCES IN CIVIL APPEALS

+Applicability.

+Except as provided in (a)(2), any civil appeal in which all parties are represented by counsel may be assigned to the settlement conference program.

+Unless the court otherwise orders, an appeal is not subject to this Rule if the appeal involves:

+Termination of parental rights, or

+Child custody, guardianship of minors, parenting time, visitation, or relocation of a minor.

+In appeals involving issues listed in (a)(2)(B), either party may file a motion to opt into the settlement conference program.
+Such motion must be filed within 7 days of the docketing of the appeal or the appearance of counsel for a previously unrepresented party.
+Any opposition must be filed within 7 days of service of the motion to opt in and must include a statement that the party believes there is no reasonable possibility of settlement.
+Unopposed motions filed under this Rule will be granted.

 Assignment of Case to Settlement Conference Program.
-Any civil appeal in which all parties are represented by counsel and that does not involve termination of parental rights may be assigned to the settlement conference program.
-The settlement conference program administrator shall determine whether to assign an appeal to the settlement conference program.
-The settlement conference shall be presided over by a qualified mediator who has been appointed as a settlement judge by the Supreme Court.
+The settlement conference program administrator will determine whether to assign an appeal to the settlement conference program.
+The settlement conference will be presided over by a qualified mediator who has been appointed as a settlement judge by the Supreme Court.
+The parties may file a motion or stipulation to proceed with a private mediator that is hired by the parties.
+Any such motion must identify the mediator the parties wish to use and demonstrate that the mediator possesses the requisite qualifications to act as a mediator.

-Settlement Notice; Suspension of Rules.
-The clerk shall issue a settlement notice informing the parties that the appeal will be assigned to the settlement conference program.
-The settlement notice automatically stays the time for filing a request for transcripts under Rule 9 and for filing briefs under Rule 31.
-The notice also stays the preparation and filing of any transcripts requested under Rule 9.
+Referral Notice; Suspension of Rules.
+The clerk will issue a referral notice informing the parties that the appeal may be assigned to the settlement conference program.
+The referral notice automatically stays the time for filing a request for transcripts and for filing briefs.
+The notice also stays the preparation and filing of any transcripts requested.
+The time for filing a docketing statement is not stayed.

 Assignment Notice.
-The clerk of the Supreme Court shall issue an assignment notice informing the parties that a case has been assigned to the settlement conference program and of the name of the settlement judge.
+Upon assignment, the clerk of the Supreme Court will issue an assignment notice informing the parties that a case has been assigned to the settlement conference program and identifying the name of the settlement judge.

-(3) Service.
-Papers or documents filed with the Supreme Court while a case is in the settlement program shall be served on all parties and the settlement judge.
+Motion for Exemption.
+Within 14 days of issuance of the referral notice, any party may file a motion for exemption from the settlement conference program.
+The motion shall be decided by the Supreme Court and granted upon a showing of a good faith belief that settlement is not possible or other good cause.
+No settlement conference shall proceed while a motion for exemption is pending.

-(b) Early Case Assessment.
-The settlement judge shall conduct a pre-mediation telephone conference with counsel and file an Early Case Assessment Report within 30 days of assignment.
-In that report, the settlement judge shall inform the court whether the case is appropriate for the program or should be removed from the program.
-If the settlement judge reports that the case is not appropriate for the settlement conference program, the court may remove the case from the program and reinstate the timelines for requesting transcripts under Rule 9 and briefing under Rule 31.
+(c) Early Case Assessment.
+The settlement judge must conduct a pre-mediation telephonic or video conference with counsel and file an Early Case Assessment Report within 30 days of assignment.
+In that report, the settlement judge must inform the court whether the case is appropriate for the program or should be removed from the program.
+If the settlement judge reports that the case is not appropriate for the settlement conference program, the court may remove the case from the program and reinstate the timelines for requesting transcripts and briefing.

-(c) Scheduling of Settlement Conference.
-Unless the Supreme Court removes the case from the settlement conference program under Rule 16(b), the settlement judge shall schedule a settlement conference within 90 days of assignment.
-If the case involves child custody, visitation, relocation or guardianship issues, the conference shall be scheduled within 60 days of assignment.
+(d) Scheduling of Settlement Conference.
+Unless the Supreme Court removes the case from the settlement conference program or grants an extension of time, the settlement judge must hold an initial settlement conference within 120 days of assignment.
+If the appeal is subject to the provisions of Rule 3E, the initial settlement conference must be held within 45 days of assignment.

-(d) Settlement Statement.
+(e) Settlement Statement.